-Structural annealing can then be naturally formulated as a hypothesis testing problem in the Neyman significance framework: for each parameter $w_{ij}$, we test whether it significantly deviates from the null hypothesis of \emph{no structural effect}.
+The statistical decision of structural annealing can naturally be formulated as a hypothesis test in the Neyman framework: for each parameter $w_{ij}$, we determine whether it significantly deviates from the null hypothesis of ``no structural effect.''

-During the model generation phase, parameters are typically initialized by independent sampling from a prescribed distribution $f_0(w)$ (e.g., a zero-mean symmetric distribution).
-This distribution characterizes the random level that parameters would exhibit \emph{in the absence of any learning effect}, and therefore serves as a natural theoretical null model for structural testing.
+During the parameter initialization stage, parameters are typically independently sampled from a prescribed initialization distribution $f_0(w)$ (for example, a symmetric zero-mean distribution).
+This distribution characterizes the random level that parameters would exhibit \emph{in the absence of any learning process}, and therefore serves as the theoretical null hypothesis for structural determination.

-\textbf{Null hypothesis ($H_0$):} The parameter $w_{ij}$ is drawn from the initialization distribution $f_0(w)$, reflecting only random initialization or noise perturbations, and does not correspond to a structurally confirmed dependency induced by learning.
+Null hypothesis ($H_0$): Parameter $w_{ij}$ still follows the initialization distribution $f_0(w)$, reflecting only random initialization or noise perturbation, and does not correspond to a structural dependency confirmed by the learning process.

-\textbf{Alternative hypothesis ($H_1$):} The parameter $w_{ij}$ deviates significantly from the initialization distribution, indicating that the learning process has established a stable structural effect along the corresponding direction.
+Alternative hypothesis ($H_1$): Parameter $w_{ij}$ significantly deviates from the initialization distribution, indicating that the learning process has formed a stable structural effect along this direction.

-Given a significance level $x\%\,(0<x\ll100)$, a rejection region is determined by $f_0(w)$.
-For example, using a two-sided tail criterion, one may define
+Given a significance level $x\%\,(0<x\ll100)$, the rejection region is determined by $f_0(w)$, for example by the two-sided tail interval:

-\textbf{Neyman tail criterion:} If $w_{ij}$ falls within the rejection region, the null hypothesis $H_0$ is rejected, and the corresponding edge $j\to i$ is regarded as a structurally significant and effective edge.
-Otherwise, $H_0$ is accepted, and the edge is considered not to have been statistically confirmed by the learning process; such an edge may therefore be removed at the structural level.
+According to the Neyman tail $x\%$ criterion, if $w_{ij}$ falls within the rejection region, $H_0$ is rejected, and the corresponding edge $j\to i$ is regarded as a structurally significant effective edge.
+Otherwise, $H_0$ is accepted, and the edge is considered not to have been significantly confirmed by the learning process, and may therefore be annealed at the structural level.

-This test distinguishes \emph{which edges have been significantly modified by learning and which have not}, but does not yet differentiate the source or nature of the modification.
+This test serves to distinguish \emph{which edges have been significantly altered during learning and which have not}; however, it does not distinguish the specific source or mechanism responsible for the parameter deviation.

-The initialization distribution is not treated as a model prior, but as the only accessible empirical baseline for distinguishing learning-confirmed structure from residual randomness in post-training systems.